COVESA/ifex/README.md

 python model/generator.py seats-service.yml simple_overview.tpl
 ```

-WARNING::  Due to how jinja loads templates (without adding a custom
-loader, which has not been done):  The first argument is the *path* to the
-YAML file, but the second argument is only the name of the template (which
-must be in [templates/ dir](templates).
-Do not point to the full path of a template
-file in a different location.

 This example exercizes the parser to create the AST out of the YAML file
 and then prints out an overview using the template.